francoism90/asus-router/README.md

 ## Introduction

 This repo provides information on how one may possibly enable additional or change WiFi-channels, and TX-power on ASUS Merlin provided routers.
+It also offers some tweaks for AiMesh nodes.

 Please use the instructions with care, and read the disclaimer before applying any changes.

 The purpose is to adjust a router of AP to the legal state of the country (e.g. you bought an ASUS router in JAP, and want to re-use again it in GER).
 The current method is focussing on exposed nvram variables, and overrule them again when a service or event has been restarted or dispatched.